monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 > Ask: If this exact same applicant were male instead of female, what would happen?

 - **Variables that should remain constant:**
 [List causally independent variables]

-These are characteristics that should not change just because gender changes (they are not caused by gender in our model):
+Characteristics that should not change just because gender changes (they are not caused by gender in our model):
 - _[Credit score: 720]_
 - _[Savings: €12,000]_
 - _[Debt-to-income ratio: 28%]_